You are here

 In the UK, mycotoxins produced by Fusarium fungi on cereals such as wheat, oat and barley pose the main problem.
 The toxicity of several Fusarium mycotoxins is well recognized and maximum permitted levels in cereals have been established by the European Commission to minimize exposure risk.

-Our previous work demonstrated that dietary exposure to Fusarium mycotoxins is frequent in Scottish adults and children, and that high exposure (above safe levels) can happen (Gratz 2014, Gratz 2020).
+At the University of Aberdeen's Rowett Institute, previous work demonstrated that dietary exposure to Fusarium mycotoxins is frequent in Scottish adults and children, and that high exposure (above safe levels) can happen (Gratz 2014, Gratz 2020).
 We also highlighted that in addition to fungal mycotoxins, the cereal plant converts mycotoxins to masked mycotoxins, which will contribute to human dietary exposure (Gratz 2017, Daud 2020 a and b).

 Through liaising with Food Standards Scotland and Food Standards Agency, we have focused our current program of work on assessing mycotoxin contamination across the cereal supply chain from primary agricultural production through storage and processing.